BrianGuo/Assignment4/README.md

 *	Insert is messy, but should work on any unary node, expressions, and conditions.
 *	Transform works on numbers, unary nodes, arithmetic expressions, and any node that implements `Tokenable`.
 *	Copy works on any node except the root.
+*	We interpreted "apply mutations *n* times" as to simply *attempt* to apply *n* mutations.
+If a mutation fails or does not have any effect, it still counts as as one for the purposes of the main method.

 ***
 ### Dividing work